sebw/blog-old.wains.be/2007/2007-08-23-why-im-switching-from-redhat-and-friends-to-debian-and-friends.md

 **After using Debian for more than a month, here are my views :**

 - iptables : no init script provided by default ?
-I liked the init script and /etc/sysconfig/iptables under RedHat.
+I liked the init script and /etc/sysconfig/iptables under Red Hat.
 Now I will need to put a memo on this site.
 - libapache2-mod-auth-mysql not in the stable repository ?
 This is an essential component of any serious LAMP setup
 - vim : by default, no "set paste" and "syntax on" option.
 This is a minor one, easily fixed, but I don't see the reason why I don't get colored syntax when I use VIM instead of VI.
 It's supposed to be "enhanced".
 About the "set paste" option, I may be totally wrong but who wants the default behaviour (tab at every line of a pasted block) ?
 - I miss chkconfig !!!